In this article, I am going to discuss the construction and working of synchronous motor. I hope you will find it interesting and helpful.

-The stator houses 3-phase armature winding in the slots of its laminated core which are distributed over the entire yoke.
+The stator houses 3-phase armature winding in the slots of its laminated core, which are distributed over the entire yoke.
 This winding is similar to that used in synchronous generators and induction motors.
-It is connected to 3-phase AC supply.
+It is connected to the 3-phase AC supply.

-The field winding is placed in the rotor slots and it is connected to the DC supply via two slip-rings.
-Due to this DC supply (known as excitation), rotor poles become alternatively N and S poles.
+The field winding is placed in the rotor slots, and it is connected to the DC supply via two slip-rings.
+Due to this DC supply (known as excitation), rotor poles become N and S poles alternatively.
 The number of rotor poles is made equal to the number of stator poles.
 Modern synchronous motors often use brushless excitation.
 The rotor can be a salient-projected type or cylindrical type.
 Normally the salient pole rotor is preferred.

 A simple synchronous motor is basically not self- starting.
 However, it can be made self-starting with the help of damper windings carried by the rotor poles.
 This motor is called synchronous motor because its rotor runs in synchronism with the synchronously rotating stator field.